-abs acos atan bind calloc ceil div exp fabs floor fmod free log malloc memcpy memset pow printf qsort round sin sprintf sqrt strcmp strcpy strerror strlen strncmp strtol tan trunc if(ptr > 0) {} which compares a pointer to the integer 0.
-This could just use if(ptr) (pointer addresses cannot be negative) but if needed pointers can be tested against nullptr (C++11) or NULL.
+abs acos atan bind calloc ceil div exp fabs floor fmod free log malloc memcpy memset pow printf qsort round sin sprintf sqrt strcmp strcpy strerror strlen strncmp strtol tan trunc

-This problem is less common than it used to be, but in 2019 clang did not have bind in the main namespace.
+This problem is less common than it used to be, but in 2019 LLVM clang did not have bind in the main namespace.
 Also seen has been type size_t defined only in the std namespace.